thib92/symfony-messenger-talk/docs/presentation.md

 - Receive an API call
 - Send an message through the Symfony Messenger to RabbitMQ
-- Handle the message later
+- Handle the message later (either with the console or with another service)

+---

+# The benefits

+- Separate the work between different components / services of your application
+- Multiple languages in your project
+- Asynchronous operations for heavy duty (or long-running processes)